visipedia/ml48s/README.md

 | `species_code` | 6-letter-code                       | The species which this vocalization belongs to |
 | `status`       | `"passive"`, `"active"`, `"ignore"` | Species prevalence in the clip                 |
 | `bbox`         | `[0, 1]^4`                          | Box coordinates `[xmin, ymin, xmax, ymax]`     |

+## Pre-trained Models and Training Code

+For SPML pretrained models and training code, see https://github.com/cvl-umass/l48-benchmarking.